lnxexu/togetha/Backend/DEPLOYMENT_RAILWAY.md

 - Debug Toolbar: Consider disabling in production or gating by IP/DEBUG flag.
 - RAG vector search: The RAG pipeline stores embeddings in Postgres using pgvector (see `chatbot/models.py -> DocumentChunk`).
 Ensure your Railway Postgres has the `pgvector` extension enabled; the included migrations will attempt to create it automatically.
 - Migrations: Keeping `migrate` in the build step works fine; you can also run it manually if you prefer controlled rollouts.

+### Troubleshooting: connection refused to 127.0.0.1:5432

+If you see errors like “connection to server at 127.0.0.1, port 5432 failed: Connection refused”, it means the app is trying to use a local Postgres instead of the managed Railway database.

+Fix:
+- In Railway, open your Postgres service → copy the Connection URL, and set it as `DATABASE_URL` on your Web/Worker/Beat services.
+- Ensure your service Root Directory is `Backend/` so this project’s `nixpacks.toml` is used.
+- Remove/ignore any local `.env` for production; Railway Variables will be used automatically at runtime.